robpco/docker-nginx-uwsgi-flask/README.md

 - `py3.6`, `python3.6` [_(python3.6/Dockerfile)_](https://github.com/robertpeteuil/docker-nginx-uwsgi-flask/blob/master/python3.6/Dockerfile)
 - `py3.6-alpine`, `python3.6-alpine` [_(python3.6-alpine/Dockerfile)_](https://github.com/robertpeteuil/docker-nginx-uwsgi-flask/blob/master/python3.6-alpine/Dockerfile)

-**the `latest` tag is not assigned - explicitly use one of the tags above.**
+**You must explicitly use one of the tags above.**  The `latest` tag is not assigned since each tag represents a different variant, not an incremental version.

->This is to prevent pulling an unexpected image, as the tags represent completely different image variants not incremental versions.

-# NGINX-UWSGI-FLASK
+## NGINX-UWSGI-FLASK

 Docker image with **Nginx**, **uWSGI** and **Flask** in a single container that enables running Python Flask Apps on NGINX.

-> NOTE: This project is a derivative of the project at [tiangolo/UWSGI-NGINX-DOCKER](https://github.com/tiangolo/uwsgi-nginx-docker).
-It was created out of necessity to address urgent fixes and enhancements.
-This ultimately required creating derivatives of both the [base images](https://github.com/robertpeteuil/docker-nginx-uwsgi) and the [flask images](https://github.com/robertpeteuil/docker-nginx-uwsgi-flask).

 **GitHub repo**: <https://github.com/robertpeteuil/docker-nginx-uwsgi-flask>

 **Docker Hub image**: <https://hub.docker.com/r/robpco/nginx-uwsgi-flask/>

-# Overview
+## Overview

 This **Docker** image enables Python **Flask** Apps to run on **Nginx** using **uWSGI**.
 It simplifies the task of migrating pure Flask Web Apps to Nginx-based Web Apps, which desirable for production deployment scenarios.